1993 World Figure Skating Championships

-The 1993 World Figure Skating Championships were held in Prague (Sportovní hala), Czech Republic on March.
+The 1993 World Figure Skating Championships were held in Prague (Sportovní hala), Czech Republic in March 1993.
 Medals were awarded in men's singles, ladies' singles, pair skating, and ice dancing.

 1993 was the first year that the ISU introduced a qualifying round for the singles events.
 In the qualifying events, the skaters were split into two groups, with the top 12 in each group advancing to the short program.